micael-grilo/airflow-dags-test-action/README.md

 #### The following example includes optimal defaults for a standard airflow test solution:

-- 'requirements-file': And path to your requirements file `requirements.txt`.
+- 'requirements-file': Path to your requirements file `requirements.txt`.
-- 'dags-path': And path to your DAGs directory
+- 'dags-path': Path to your DAGs directory
-- 'dags-test-folder': And path to your tests directory
+- 'dags-test-folder': Path to your tests directory
-- 'var-file': And path to your `var.json` to set your airflow variables, by default uses GitHub secrets.
+- 'var-file': Path to your `var.json` to set your airflow variables, by default uses GitHub secrets.
+- 'error-comment': Boolean flag for whether to output the error message as a comment on the PR.
+Default is `True`.

 ```yml
 - name: 'Test Airflow DAGs'